Pretty Cure All Stars New Stage: Friends of the Future: Production

-On November 2011, it was announced that new Pretty Cure All Stars was in development, featuring the villain Fusion from the very first film.
+In November 2011, it was announced that new Pretty Cure All Stars was in development, featuring the villain Fusion from the very first film.
 Pretty Cure episode director Junji Shimizu will act as a director, and Yes!
 PreCure 5 GoGo! head writer Yoshimi Narita will provide the screenplay, while Mitsuru Aoyama will return from Pretty Cure All Stars DX trilogy to design the characters and provide the animation direction for the film, and music composer Yasuharu Takanashi.
-A Yokohama city tie-in campaign was announced on February 2012 by its city mayor, Fumiko Hayashi.
+A Yokohama city tie-in campaign was announced in February 2012 by its city mayor, Fumiko Hayashi.

 Release

 The film was released in theaters in Japan on March 17, 2012.

 Reception

 Box office

 The film ranked number 5 out of top 10 in the Japanese box office in its fourth weekend.